isarlab-department-engineering/MangoDetNet/README.md

 - validate_on_boxes: True

 the validation will be performed by looking for the best F1 score, thus considering bounding box labels.
-Bounding boxes should be provided in YOLO format, including class ID in the first column.
+Bounding boxes should be provided in YOLO format, including class ID in the first column, and into .txt files located in the related folders.

 #### Inference